-1.5 Pupils come from a range of professional and ethnic backgrounds, mostly from families living in a wide variety of areas in and around London, Hertfordshire and Middlesex.
-Nationally standardised test data provided by the school indicate that the ability of pupils in the senior school is above average.
-The school has identified 49 pupils as having special educational needs and/or disabilities (SEND) which include mild dyslexia, of whom 16 pupils receive additional specialist help.
-One pupil has an education, health and care plan (EHC), and no pupils have English as an additional language (EAL).
+1.4 Pupils come from a range of professional and other family backgrounds, whose heritage reflects that of the local area.
+Nationally standardised test data provided by the school indicate the ability of the pupils in the junior and senior sections of the school is above average.
+The school has identified 56 pupils as having special educational needs and/or disabilities, which include dyslexia and dyspraxia, 52 of whom receive additional specialist help.
+No pupil in the school has an education, health and care plan or statement of special educational needs.
+Also, 34 pupils have English as an additional language, 9 of whom receive additional support.
+Data used by the school have identified 91 pupils as being the most able in its population, and the curriculum is modified for them and for other pupils because of their special talents in sport, music, and drama.